-Mobilization for Justice’s Workplace Justice Project provides a voice in the legal system to hundreds of low-wage and immigrant workers who would be unable to access justice without our help.
+Mobilization for Justice provides legal representation to hundreds of low-wage and immigrant workers who would be unable to access justice without our help.
 In collaboration with elected officials, workers’ centers and community-based organizations citywide, the Project advocates for workers’ rights, focusing especially on the problems faced by low-wage and immigrant workers and people with criminal records re-entering the labor market.

 - Operates a city-wide hotline that helps hundreds of callers understand their legal rights at work.

-- Launched a Workplace Safety and Health initiative in January 2017, to help workers who are injured at work or face unsafe or unhealthy job conditions.
+- Launched a Workplace Safety and Health initiative in January 2017, to help workers who are injured at work or face unsafe or unhealthy job conditions, including Workers’ Compensation assistance.

-- Includes a Reentry Project, which assists people with past criminal records who face legal barriers in attempting to re-enter the workforce.
+- Includes a Re-entry to the Workplace, which assists people with past criminal records who face legal barriers in attempting to re-enter the workforce.
 The Reentry Project focuses particularly on occupational licenses and government employment.

-- Provides legal help to low-wage and immigrant workers, especially:
+- Provides legal help to low-wage and immigrant workers.

-- Prioritizes cases for immigrants (regardless of immigration status) who have experienced serious wage theft, job discrimination, or other egregious exploitation at work.
+- Prioritizes cases for immigrants (regardless of immigration status) who have experienced wage theft, job discrimination, or exploitation at work.

 Or come to a legal clinic: